sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-01.md

 You:
 ```

-Input some questions next to `You` try something like "I want some help".
+Input some questions next to `You` - e.g. try something like "I want some help".
 You should see your query being routed to the customer support agent and a response generated:

 ```shell
 Welcome to the single-agent banking assistant.